lucasrodes/zensical-segfault-repro/README.md

 When building documentation with `zensical build --clean`, a segmentation fault occurs if the CLI application imports PyTorch and calls `torch.set_default_device("cpu")`.

+**Note:** The error does NOT occur when running `mkdocs build --clean` directly - the issue is specific to running through Zensical.

 ## Reproduction Steps

 1. Install dependencies using uv: